-Bad bacteria tend to make your vagina less acidic – (which sounds good – who wants an acid vagina?), but it’s not good.
+Pathogenic bacteria tend to make your vagina less acidic, which might sound good (who wants an acidic vagina?) but it’s not.
 Your vagina should be, in chemistry terms, acidic – just a little more acidic than vitamin C.

-This doesn’t mean it will burn – far from it.
-Remember, water is neutral at a pH of 7, and something really alkaline is about 12.
-Something really acidic is about 1.
-Even your skin is slightly acidic, with a pH of 5.5.
 Don’t worry about the term ‘acidic’, and try to avoid associating the popular concept of ‘alkalising your body’ with an alkaline vagina.
 These ideas are very different and cannot be linked.
-An acidic vagina is great.
+An acidic vagina is desirable.

 Why lactobacilli are good for your vagina

 Lactobacilli produce lactic acid as part of their normal daily lives, in the same way that we produce carbon dioxide when we exhale.
 Lactobacilli use sugars to produce energy while excreting lactic acid and hydrogen peroxide (which are both acidic).
 This is actually what you’re testing when you do a vaginal pH test.